Click Here To Schedule A Consultation

 How do you fix scars behind the ears from a facelift?

-Plastic surgery is often an excellent method for facial rejuvenation, but to many patients’ dismay, it can leave behind some unsightly scars.
+Plastic surgery is often an excellent method for facial rejuvenation, but to many patients’ dismay, it can often leave behind some unsightly scars.
 Whether an individual has a scar from having an ear surgery or other type of reconstructive surgery, such as a facelift, neck lift, rhinoplasty, eyelid surgery, skin cancer removal, or liposuction, Dr. Green can help.
 Dr. Green offers numerous non-invasive cosmetic solutions for effectively and safely reducing the appearance of surgical scars.
 With over 25 years of experience providing the best treatments in cosmetic dermatology, Dr. Green uses the most cutting-edge methods and the latest skin-resurfacing laser technology.
-Fraxel, V-Beam, and eMatrix are among Dr. Green’s favorite laser treatments for diminishing the appearance of surgical scars.
+Fraxel, eMatrix, and VBeam lasers are among Dr. Green’s favorite laser treatments for diminishing the appearance of surgical scars.

-The eMatrix sublative rejuvenation laser is another excellent treatment option for eliminating surgical scars and minimizing acne scars, stretch marks, and other skin texture irregularities.
+The eMatrix sublative rejuvenation laser is another excellent treatment option for eliminating surgical scars as well as minimizing acne scars, stretch marks, and other skin texture irregularities.
 The eMatrix treatment uses bi-polar radiofrequency (RF) energy to heat the skin deep within the dermis while preserving the top layers of the skin.
 This means there is no risk of hyperpigmentation that usually surrounds traditional ablative resurfacing as long as it is performed correctly by an experienced dermatologist like Dr. Green.
 Applying heat stimulates collagen production, creating a smoother, clearer skin surface.
 Additionally, the eMatrix is safe for use on patients of all skin types and skin tones, making it a safe treatment option for all patients with surgical scars.

 How do I treat sagging earlobes?

-Dr. Green often recommends Restylane or Juvederm injections to rejuvenate them to treat drooping or sagging earlobes.
+Dr. Green often recommends Restylane or Juvederm injections to treat drooping or sagging earlobes.
 These hyaluronic acid-based dermal fillers can help lift sagging earlobes and provide more durability to take on heavy earrings.
 Hyaluronic acid fillers are a useful revitalization tool for the earlobes, as they use a naturally occurring substance in the body – hyaluronic acid – to stimulate collagen production and restore volume and plumpness.
 This, in turn, can rejuvenate the skin of the earlobes, improving elasticity and offering greater strength to this area of tissue.

 In most cases, “earlobe rejuvenation” or “lobe lift” treatments only take a few minutes, and there is no downtime or recovery.
 These earlobe injections are often combined with other facial injections to create a non-surgical or “liquid facelift“.
 This facial rejuvenation can also be combined with chemical peels, fractionated lasers, and other minimally invasive cosmetic procedures.